seduerr91/seduerr91.github.io/_posts/2024-12-23-singapore.md

 2. **Newton Food Centre** *(Closer Alternative to Late Dining)*: This bustling hawker spot is ideal for supper and serves a mix of local dishes, including **Hokkien mee**, fried oysters, and lime-soaked stingray.
 3. **Violet Oon Satay Bar & Grill** *(Upscale Option)*: A perfect spot to try elevated Peranakan (Straits Chinese) cuisine paired with great ambiance.

-Dining here preps you to return to Jewel or your nearby accommodation for relaxation.

----

 ### **Midnight or Morning (1 Feb): Relax at Jewel Changi**
-If you didn’t visit **Jewel Changi** thoroughly during your first layover, now is the time to fully immerse yourself.

 **Things to Do at Jewel:**
 - Take a leisurely walk to see the **Rain Vortex** at night.